E-r-1-c/networking-labs/01-layer2-switching/02-spanning-tree-protocol/README.md

 # Configuration

-## Rapid PVST+
+The following tasks were completed:

-Enabled Rapid PVST+ on all switches:
+- Enabled Rapid PVST+ on all switches
+- Configured SW0 as the primary root bridge
+- Configured SW1 as the secondary root bridge
+- Enabled PortFast and BPDU Guard on SW2 access ports
+- Created redundant Layer 2 paths to observe STP behavior

+---

+## Rapid PVST+ Configuration

 ```cisco
 spanning-tree mode rapid-pvst
 ```

-Rapid PVST+ creates a spanning-tree instance per VLAN and provides faster convergence than traditional STP.

 ---

-## Root Bridge Selection
+## Root Bridge Configuration

-SW0 was configured as the primary root bridge for VLANs 10 and 20:
+SW0 was configured as the primary root bridge:

 ```cisco
 spanning-tree vlan 10,20 root primary